-This paleo pumpkin soup is the reason for the fall season my friends.
+This healthy roasted pumpkin soup with coconut milk is the reason for the fall season my friends.
 Fresh roasted sugar pumpkins are bright and sweet, and perfectly complimented by classic fall herbs and spices.
-Coconut milk makes the finished soup creamy and satisfying without competing with the complex roasted pumpkin flavor.
-This is a simple and satisfying lunch, or a crowd-pleasing start to an epic Thanksgiving meal.
+This is a classic pumpkin soup recipe that walks on the healthy side without sacrificing a single bit of flavor!

 Paleo pumpkin soup with pepitas.
 How ’bout them alliteration apples on this fine fall afternoon?
 Okay, I’ll stop now.